VariantSync/DiffDetective/README.md

 DiffDetective is a research software to study the evolution of configurable and variational software projects, also known as software product lines.

-DiffDetective reads the git history of a C-preprocessor-based software product line to analyze patches in terms of _variation diffs_ [1].
+DiffDetective reads the Git history of a C-preprocessor-based software product line to analyze patches in terms of _variation diffs_ [1].
 A variation diff is a variability-aware diff that depicts changes to source code as well as to variability annotations (e.g., C-preprocessor macros such as `#if` and `#ifdef`).

 ![DiffDetectiveTeaser](docs/teaser.png)